Our Motto: Opening a dialogue between science and society

 A – We will always do our best to accommodate where possible, we would hate the cost to be a deciding factor in working with great researchers and putting a barrier in place for communicating to society.
-We try to prioritise developing counties, minority and student researchers where possible.
-We do work on very tight margins to enable us to employ the strongest editorial team to produce the work and also keep this completely cost and barrier free for our readers, whilst keep the publication and website free from external and commercial advertising.
+We try to prioritise developing counties and student researchers where possible.
+We do work on very tight margins to enable us to employ the strongest editorial team to produce the work and also keep this completely cost and barrier free for our readers, whilst keeping the publication and website free from external and commercial advertising.

 Q – Can I add my article to Research Gate?

 A – Yes, along with all other networking sites.
 You can host the article directly on your profile page or simply link to the article within our digital library.